hyperter96/gitlab-operator/doc/installation.md

     This command first deploys the service accounts, roles and role bindings used by the operator, and then the operator itself.

-    Note: by default, the Operator will only watch the namespace where it is deployed.
-If you would like it to watch at the cluster scope, modify [config/manager/kustomization.yaml](../config/manager/kustomization.yaml) by commenting out the `namesapce_scope.yaml` patch.
+    By default, the Operator will only watch the namespace where it is deployed.
+    If you'd like it to watch at the cluster scope, then remove the `WATCH_NAMESPACE` environment variable from the Deployment in the manifest under:
+    `spec.template.spec.containers[0].env` and re-run the `kubectl apply` command above.

+    NOTE:
+    Running the Operator at the cluster scope is considered experimental.
+    See [issue #100](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/100) for more information.

 2. Create a GitLab custom resource (CR).